cortadocodes/personal-development/docs/best_practices/commit_messages.md

 # Git commit messages

 ## Message structure
-A commit messages consists of three distinct parts separated by a blank line: the title, an optional body and an optional footer.
+A commit messages consists of three distinct parts separated by a blank line: the title (made up of a type code and a subject), an optional body and an optional footer.
 The layout looks like this:
 ```
-title (type: subject)

-body

-footer
+Type code: Subject

+Body

+Footer
 ```

 ## Components
-**Title** - consists of the type of the message and subject.

-**Type** - this is contained within the title and can be one of:
+**Type code** - denote the kind of change being made
 * **CHO:** chore - updating build tasks, package manager configs, etc; no production code change
 * **CLN:** cleaning up e.g. wording of formatting of comments, making explanations more readable; no code change